-We invite women to engage in a high-quality, accessible, and timely model of program and service delivery to ensure every woman experiences opportunities for change.
+We invite women and gender-diverse people to engage in a high-quality, accessible, and timely model of program and service delivery to ensure every person experiences opportunities for change.

 We offer public gatherings to deepen understanding of the systemic issues that draw women into the justice system.
 We reach out to our communities to help change the dialogue about effective solutions.

 Please contact us to discuss presentations at your agency or school.

 Free to Work is a pilot project during which EFryNB will prepare, place and provide ongoing holistic support to women / gender diverse people with criminal records as they pursue employment.
 Candidates will be provided with ongoing education to further develop their skills working toward achieving sustainable employment and valuable employees.
 Support will be provided to employers to further facilitate success and change employer perception of hiring workers with a criminal record.